secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 #### Payroll Process
 ##### Maternity Leave Payment
 * 12 weeks of the team member's Maternity Leave will be paid by the Mexican Social Security Institute (MSSI).
-* GitLab Parental Leave Pay Calulations: If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), GitLab will supplement the team member's pay up to 100% minus any MSSI payments received for up to 16 weeks of leave.
+* GitLab Parental Leave Pay Calulations: If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), pay will be supplemented up to 100% minus any MSSI payments received for up to 16 weeks of leave.
-    - For example: if the team member receives  80% of their pay from MSSI payments, GitLab will provide the reamining 20% of their pay following our normal payroll calendar.
+    - For example: if the team member receives  80% of their pay from MSSI payments, Remote will provide the reamining 20% of their pay following the normal payroll calendar.

 ##### Paternity Leave Payment
-* If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), the team member will receive 100% paid Parental Leave from GitLab for up to 16 weeks.
+* If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), the team member will receive 100% paid Parental Leave from Remote for up to 16 weeks.

 #### Applying for Parental Leave in Mexico
 To initiate your parental leave, submit your time off by selecting the `Parental Leave category` in PTO by Roots at least 30 days before your leave starts.
 Please familiarize yourself with [GitLab's Parental Leave policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 ### Mexico Sick Leave
 Team members unable to work because of a nonwork-related injury or illness and who have made payments into the social security system for the four weeks before the condition developed are eligible for paid sick leave through the Social Security Institute.
 The benefit, which is 60% of an employee’s regular wage, is paid from the fourth day of the illness for up to 52 weeks and maybe extended for another 52 weeks.

 ## Hungary